 The mission of Range Regional Animal Rescue is to provide the highest quality of service and care to ensure that animals are guaranteed permanent placement.
 It is also the mission of the Range Regional Animal Rescue to provide education, information, and outreach in an effort to reduce and ultimately prevent neglect, abuse, and over-population in the communities in which we serve.

-To see the animals RRAR has for adoption, check out our Adopt-A-Pet page here:
+To see the animals RRAR has for adoption, check out our Adopt-A-Pet & Petfinder pages here:

-Kaylee and her babies posing for Santa Paws!
+Kaylee and her dogs posing for Santa Paws!

-~Pet carriers are required for all cat/kitten adoptions, otherwise a pet box will be provided for $5.00~
+~Pet carriers are required for all cat/kitten adoptions, otherwise a pet box will be provided for $5.00 + Tax.~

 Rabies Vaccine (1 year)